AS-ciii/AS-ciii/README.md

 <p>
 I'm a Ajay Shenoy, a passionate software developer with a deep interest in building scalable and efficient systems.
 My expertise lies in Web Development, and mastering Data Structures and Algorithms.
 I enjoy working with Spring Boot for backend development and React for creating clean and intuitive user interfaces.
 Currently focused on learning AWS.
 Alongside coding, I love exploring new tools and technologies to refine my craft and contribute to impactful projects.
-Also I love playing chess.
 </p>

 <!-- Social Links -->